Column: As the game goes on Down Under, will others follow?

 Indeed, the AFL conceded that it needed to at least start collecting its lucrative TV revenue to ensure the financial viability of some clubs.
 There has already been speculation that, like many businesses around the world, some teams won’t be able to carry on when the pandemic is over.

+The AFL isn’t the only Australian circuit attempting to carry on.
+The National Rugby League and A-League soccer also decided to play games behind closed doors.

-McLachlan said bluntly that the decision was made in part to to help “preserve our industry,” That may sound heartless and out of touch, but it is surely a reality for not just the AFL, but many leagues and teams around the world.
+McLachlan said bluntly that the decision to open the season was made in part to to help “preserve our industry,” That may sound heartless and out of touch, but it is surely a reality for not just the AFL, but many leagues and teams around the world.

 Can they survive a lengthy shutdown?